ooper-shlab/ncmb_ios-Swift/ReadMe.md

 # ncmb_ios-Swift

-A private translation of NCMB SDK for iOS (Objective-C) into Swift
+A private translation of NCMB SDK for iOS (ncmb_ios) into Swift

 Translated by OOPer in cooperation with shlab.jp, since 2019/5/1.